robertlugg/TFX-Custom-Component/Readme.md

 # Custom TFX components

 ## Disclaimer
-This is not an official repo but an summary of this [dicussion](https://github.com/tensorflow/tfx/issues/322).
+This is not an official repo but a summary of this [discussion](https://github.com/tensorflow/tfx/issues/322).

 ## Anatomy of a Component
 Each components consist of a Driver, Executor, Publisher.
 The driver and